adelphi-ed-tech/au-courses/courses/research-seminar.md

 _None_

 ## Bibliography & readings

+Baker, R. S.J.D.
+2009.
+The state of educational data mining in 2009: A review and future visions. *Journal of Educational Data Mining*, *1* (*1*)3–17.

 Bernhardt, Victoria.
-2004. *Data Analysis for Continuous School Improvement.*Eye on Education.
+2004. *Data Analysis for Continuous School Improvement. *Eye on Education.
 ISBN 1930556748.

 Bernhardt, Victoria.
 2008. *Data, Data, Everywhere.* Eye on Education.
 ISBN 1596671025.

+Boote, D. N. 2005.
+Scholars before researchers: On the centrality of the dissertation literature review in research preparation. *Educational Researcher*, *34* (*6*)3.

 Collins, Allan.
-2009. *Rethinking Education in the Age of Technology:
+2009. _Rethinking Education in the Age of Technology:
-The Digital Revolution and Schooling in America.*New York NY: Teachers College Press.
+The Digital Revolution and Schooling in America._ New York NY: Teachers College Press.
 ISBN 0807750026.

+Collins, A., Joseph, D. and Bielaczyc, K. 2004.
+Design research:
+Theoretical and methodological issues. *Journal of the learning Sciences*, *13* (*1*)15–42.

 Elliott, J. 1991. *Action research for educational change.*Philadelphia:
 Open University Press.
 ISBN 0335096905.